-The SNAP-Ed Department at the Food Bank of Delaware will be offering multiple programs associated with its Healthy Partners project during the 2018 fiscal year.
+The SNAP-Ed Department at the Food Bank of Delaware offers multiple programs associated with its Healthy Partners project.

 Healthy Policies for Healthy Partners